meshery/meshery/docs/pages/guides/meshery-metrics.md

 ---
 layout: guide
-title: meshery metrics
+title: Using Metrics in Meshery
-description: How to use meshery metrics
+description: How to connected and use Prometheus and Grafana metrics in Meshery
 permalink: guides/meshery-metrics
 type: guide
 ---